-- 6.1 As at 31 December 2015, the Council held £332.1m of loans.
-This is made up of Public Works Loans Board (PWLB) loans of £276.6m, £20m of loans from Royal Bank of Scotland, £0.5m from Local Enterprise Partnership (LEP) and £35m borrowed from other local authorities.
-Council forecasts include a further borrowing of £59m to meet the capital programme in future years but will be dependent on use of cash balances.
-However, any amounts borrowed will not exceed the limit for authorised borrowing, of £667m in 2016/17.
+- As at 31 December 2016, the Council held £338m of loans.
+This is made up of Public Works Loans Board (PWLB) loans of £280.1m, £35m borrowed from other local authorities, £20m of loans from Royal Bank of Scotland, £2m borrowed from Growing Places, a Local Enterprise Partnership for infrastructure projects to generate economic activity, £0.9m borrowed from Derby University.
+The Growing Places and University of Derby loans were loans for regeneration projects offered at favourable rates. - 6.2.
+Council forecasts include further borrowing of £87m to meet the capital programme in the current and future years to maintain the current level of under borrowing.
+Any further borrowing will be dependent on use of cash balances.
+However, any amounts borrowed will not exceed the limit for authorised borrowing, of £784m in 2017/18.
 The authorised borrowing limit is calculated using the prudential indicators set by the Council.
-These indicators were approved as part of the Capital budget report on 3 February by Council.
-The projected debt portfolio position as at 1/4/16 is detailed in Appendix 2. - 6.2 The Council's chief consideration when borrowing money will be to strike an appropriate balance in terms of risk between securing low interest costs and achieving cost certainty over the period which funds are required. - 6.3 The Council's borrowing strategy is also designed to address the key issue of affordability, especially given current restrictions to local authority funding, without comprising the longer-term stability of the debt portfolio.
+These indicators were approved as part of the Capital budget report on 15 February 2017 to Cabinet.
+The projected debt portfolio position as at 1/4/17 is detailed in Appendix 2. - 6.3 The Council's chief consideration when borrowing money will be to strike an appropriate balance in terms of risk between securing low interest costs and achieving cost certainty over the period which funds are required. - 6.4 The Council's borrowing strategy is also designed to address the key issue of affordability, especially given current restrictions to local authority funding, without comprising the longer-term stability of the debt portfolio.
 With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.